adrita78/Frame-Level-Speech-Recognition/README.md

 # Running the Code
-Once you have installed the dependencies and downloaded the dataset, you can run the code by opening the Jupyter Notebook "Train-Clean-360.ipynb" in your Google Colab environment.
+Once you have installed the dependencies and downloaded the dataset, you can run the code by opening the Notebook "Train-Clean-360.ipynb" in your Google Colab environment.

 The notebook contains the following sections: